Install R Commander

 Introduction

 Installation guides quickly become outdated.
-This page last updated 15 August 2021 and describes working installation protocols at that time.
+This page last updated 12 August 2025 and describes working installation protocols at that time.
+Like all secondary guides to software installation, I recommend reading installation notes by the coders who provide the software.
+For R Commander, see R Commander Installation Notes, by Dr John Fox.

 For BI311, we also use R Commander